AntonioAmmirati/Portfolio-Optimization/README.md

 > The asset universe was *partially selected with the benefit of hindsight* to simulate a best-case geopolitical allocation scenario.
 > Future versions will include **forward-looking screening** and **data-blind universes** to better replicate live decision-making under uncertainty.
 No FX hedge on CHF/€ legs – overlay TBD
-Turnover ≈ 18 % p.a.; include 10 bp slippage in live trading
+Future: Turnover ≈ 18 % p.a.; include 10 bp slippage in live trading and
-Extend to factor model (FF-5, DEF, COM) for deeper attribution License & Disclaimer
+extend to factor model (FF-5, DEF, COM) for deeper attribution License & Disclaimer

 Research only — not investment advice.
 Past performance ≠ future results.